USS Guard (1857): Service history

 National Guard was built by George D. Morgan, Portland, Connecticut, in 1857; purchased 6 July 1861 by the Union Navy, and commissioned 23 December 1862, Acting Master William Lee Hays in command.
 From commissioning until she decommissioned in 1865, National Guard served as supply ship for the West India Squadron based at Cap-Haïtien, Haiti.
 A routine trip to Key West, Florida, for supplies in June 1865 turned into a voyage to Boston, Massachusetts, for quarantine and decommissioning when yellow fever broke out among the crew, leaving National Guard with a sick list of over twenty.
 Decommissioned at Boston on 10 November 1865, Guard recommissioned 13 March 1866, Acting Master Lewis A. Brown in command.
 She was renamed as Guard on 2 June 1866.

 After a trip to Norfolk, Virginia, for supplies and minor repairs, she sailed for Cadiz, Spain, arriving there 16 August.
-For the next 3 years Guard served as supply ship for the U. S. Navy European Squadron, carrying supplies and occasional passengers to such diverse ports as Lisbon, Portugal; Cartagena, Spain; Majorca, Spain; Palermo, Italy; Gibraltar, Naples, Italy; Madeira, Spain; and Villefranche-sur-Mer, France.
+For the next 3 years Guard served as supply ship for the U. S. Navy European Squadron, carrying supplies and occasional passengers to such diverse ports as Lisbon, Portugal; Cartagena, Spain; Mallorca, Spain; Palermo, Italy; Gibraltar, Naples, Italy; Madeira, Spain; and Villefranche-sur-Mer, France.
 During this period she also made three voyages to New York City, carrying passengers and some invalids for hospitals there and returning with fresh supplies.
 Guard returned to New York City 12 October 1869 and decommissioned 5 November.